range of tankless water heaters

 Tankless Water Heaters

 In contrast to traditional systems, tankless water heaters don't rely on storage tanks to deliver hot water to your home.
-Rather, these units heat water on demand by passing it over the unit's heating elements.
+Rather, these units heat water on demand by passing it through a chamber and making contact with the heating element in an electric tankless water heater, and heating water through a heat exchanger in a gas tankless water heater.
 The on-demand nature of the water heating tankless units means you don't need a large tank to provide the same amount of hot water, so you don't need as large a space for water heater installation.
-The space-saving nature of the design makes tankless water heaters imminently well-suited to smaller homes and apartments that need all the extra space they can get for household storage.
+The space-saving nature of the design makes tankless water heaters eminently well-suited to virtually any size dwelling that needs all the extra space they can get for household storage.

 Differences Between Gas and Electric Water Heaters